-The Additional State Pension is an extra amount of money you could get with your basic State Pension.
-It’s based on your National Insurance contributions.
+The Additional State Pension is an extra amount of money you could get on top of your basic State Pension if you’re:

-You get the Additional State Pension automatically, unless you’ve contracted out of it.
+You get the Additional State Pension automatically if you’re eligible for it, unless you’ve contracted out of it.

 How much you get depends on:

 - your National Insurance contributions

 The Additional State Pension is paid with your basic State Pension.